ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

    modules are just typechecked, but when ``TemplateHaskell`` is enabled, a large number of modules have to be cautiously compiled to bytecode.
-3. Proposals such as `#14905 <https://gitlab.haskell.org/ghc/ghc/-/issues/14095>`_ to increase build parallelism are far less effective in projects which use ``TemplateHaskell`` because renaming depends on code generation for all dependencies.
+3. Proposals such as `#14905 <https://gitlab.haskell.org/ghc/ghc/-/issues/14095>`_ to increase build parallelism are far less effective in projects which use ``TemplateHaskell`` because name resolution depends on code generation for all dependencies.
+4. By using
+   splice imports you can separate the dependencies into those only needed at build-time and those only needed at run-time.
+This allows you to omit linking against packages only used during build time.
-4. When cross-compiling, all packages need to be compiled for both host and target.
+5. When cross-compiling, all packages currently to be compiled for both host and target, in a similar way to the previous point, only build dependencies need to be built for the host and runtime dependencies for the target.

 Definitions
 -----------